Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Town of Hospital Ahead on day three of the Camino FinisterreTown of Hospital Ahead

-It is after about 1.4 kilometers from Logoso on the dirt road, and after 5.0 kilometers into day three on the Camino Finisterre, that you reach this bright yellow building, the tourist information center.
+It is after about 1.4 kilometers from Logoso on the dirt road, and after 5.0 kilometers into day three on the Camino Finisterre, that you reach the tourist information center.
 We were astonished to see it open at 8:15 in the morning!
 We stopped for bus route information, and the attendant was super friendly, spoke perfect English and very knowledgeable!

 Just north of the information center, a few steps off the DP-3404 is the private Albergue O Casteliño (+34 615 99 71 69) if your day ends here.